 OTTAWA—February 18, 2016—The Canadian Printable Electronics Industry Association, the catalyst for Canada’s printable, flexible and wearable electronics ecosystem, has announced the first speakers for CPES2016 and an impressive agenda that includes hot topics like smart textiles for wearables and 3D printable electronics.

 CPES2016, will showcase the convergence of research and development, industry expertise, commercial effort and government activity that gives Canada a tremendous opportunity in the explosive global market for printable, flexible and wearable electronics (PE).
 The event runs April 19-20 at Sheridan College in Toronto.

-“CPES is the place to learn about exciting applications for PE in a host of end-user verticals, alongside the materials science and manufacturing capability needed to bring them to market,” said Peter Kallai, President and CEO of the CPEIA and CPES Co-Chair.
+“CPES is the place to learn about exciting applications for PE in a host of end-user verticals, alongside the materials science and manufacturing capability needed to bring them to market,” said Mark Majewski, President and CEO of the CPEIA and CPES Co-Chair.
 “New this year, we’ve divided the agenda into four themes, to help attendees get the most from their CPES experience.”